fastatoms/opencastcutter/README.md

 As such, the program will work from a short text file that contains the cutting instructions.
 It creates several small clips from of one big video, so its working principle is oposite to normal video editing software.
 The artistic choices are kept minimal to keep the cutting instructions needed minimal as well.
+At present, the program works in two steps:
+1. division of input videos (track0 and track1) into smaller clips.
+   This process is very fast and retains the original video quality as it does not require rendering.
+2. joining of both tracks for each small clip into single videos using overlays.
+   This process is time-consuming because the video is rendered again.

 All of the cutting and rendering is performed by **ffmpeg**, which is a command line based video rendering program that is very fast.
 The python script creates the ffmpeg command for each clip and executes it.